-States generally use two sourcing methods applied to two different categories of income:
+States generally use two sourcing methods applied to two different categories of items:

-- Formulary apportionment Uses an in-state ratio, often based on amount of receipts derived from the state, to divide total net income from business activities. - Specific rules of assignment Assign items of income, expense, gain, or loss based on the nature of the item or activity (similar to federal rules used to source domestic income).
+- Formulary apportionment Uses an in-state ratio, often based on amount of receipts derived from the state, which is then applied to all items that are part of the net income from business activities. - Specific rules of assignment Assign items of income, expense, gain, or loss based on the nature of the item or activity (similar to the federal rules discussed further below).